 By Mike Falkow

 Reputation management is a term that gets thrown around a lot nowadays and its meaning is sometimes lost in the noise.
 It’s often used to talk about “cleaning up Google results”.
-And while that is certainly part of the process, it’s not nearly the whole picture.
+And while that is certainly part of the process, it’s not nearly the whole picture in 2023.

 Reputation management definition